jneilliii/OctoPrint-M117SpeechSynthesis/README.md

 # OctoPrint-M117SpeechSynthesis

-Octoprint plugin to speak aloud M117 gcode messages when the web ui is loaded.
+OctoPrint plugin to speak aloud M117 gcode messages when the web ui is loaded.

-Note: this plugin does NOT work with files on the SD card.
+**Note: this plugin does NOT work with files on the SD card.
+Requires modern day browsers that support Speech Synthesis, check compatibility table [here](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance#Browser_compatibility).**

 ![screenshot](settings.png)